 Navigation menu

-Let's take a moment to add a link to the navigation menu provided by Breeze.
+Let's take a moment to add a link to the navigation menu provided by Turbo Breeze.

-Update the navigation Blade component provided by Breeze to add a menu item for desktop screens:
+Update the navigation partial provided by Turbo Breeze to add a menu item for desktop screens:

 <!-- Navigation Links -->